stevetanasse/UCBML/Assignment1/readme.md

 One of the five coupons available in the dataset is for higher priced restaurants ($20-50 per person).
 These coupons have the second lowest acceptance rate at 44.6%.

 # Question
-What purchase history characteristics have the biggest differences between the higher priced restaurant coupon rejectors and acceptors which might provide guidance on how to improve the acceptance rate for these upscale restaurant coupons?
+Are there purchace history characteristics of update restaurant coupon rejectors that can be leveraged that could be used to improve the coupon acceptance rate?

 # Procedure
 This investigation involves looking at the customer engagement history for different establishments (e.g. bar, coffee house, restaurant and take-out) for customers issued upscale restaurant coupons.
 The goal is to determine if there is a pattern in the customer's purchasing behavior that distinguishes upscale restaurant coupon rejectors from acceptors.